 Today, enterprises are extending analytics and business intelligence closer to the points where data is generated.
 Edge intelligence solutions place the computing infrastructure closer to the source of incoming data.
 This also places them closer to the systems and people who need to make data-driven decisions in real-time.
 In short, the AI model is trained in the cloud and deployed on the edge device.

-Especially in computer vision, the workloads are high and tasks to be computed are highly data-intensive.
-AI hardware acceleration for edge devices has many advantages, the main being speed:
+Especially in computer vision, the workloads are high, and tasks to be computed are highly data-intensive.
+Therefore, using AI hardware acceleration for edge devices has many advantages, the main being speed:

 - Speed and performance.
 By processing data closer to the source, edge computing greatly reduces latency.
 The end result is higher speeds, enabling real-time use cases.